 - Uncontested Divorce

 Las Vegas Divorce Lawyer’s Guide to the Divorce Process

-The following steps are typical of the divorce process in Las Vegas.
+The following steps are typical of the divorce process in Nevada.
 This is only a guide.
 Depending on the case facts, the order of certain steps may vary or be unnecessary.
 Most importantly, this information is only a guide, not direct legal advice.
 There are also a variety of legal terms used in divorce cases.
 Because many people are unfamiliar with these terms, we describe them below.

 Resolution of divorce cases occurs in one of two ways: negotiated settlement or by a judge at trial.
 Regardless of the items presented below, settlement negotiations can occur during every phase of the divorce process.
 This is not to say that settlement is proper for every case.
 If your spouse refuses to settle on agreeable terms, you have every right to let a judge resolve the divorce matter at trial.
-Las Vegas divorce lawyers Jennifer V. Abrams and Vincent Mayo have successfully negotiated hundreds of complex divorce settlements.
+Divorce lawyers Jennifer V. Abrams and Vincent Mayo have successfully negotiated hundreds of complex divorce settlements.
 They are also aggressive litigators when trial is your best option.

 Plaintiff and Defendant